 There are a whole bunch of contingencies you can’t possibly save enough money for, no matter how savvy you are.
 Luckily, that’s where insurance comes in.
 There are a wide variety of insurance types available that can cover you for pretty much anything, and the types you need will depend on your situation.
 This includes things like:

 - Health insurance

 - Business insurance (if you’re self-employed, or own a business)

 Along with the obvious benefits of each, these insurances protect your financial assets – which is why insurance is such a fundamental part of smart financial planning.

 Setting Up A Will

 This last one might seem a bit morbid, but the truth is that financial planning doesn’t end when you die.
 You need to make provisions for what will happen to your estate when you’re gone.
 Even if you’re young at the moment and still building up your estate, it’s important to create a will for what you do have, documenting your wishes.
-Otherwise, you risk your hard-earned assets disappearing down a sinkhole known as the government.
 Over the years you will need to keep this updated but having a will in place of any form is better than nothing.